mubanjs/muban/docs/api/props.md

     to all values.
   * `text` – Reads the `textContents` from the target element.
   * `html` – Reads the `innerHTML` from the target element.
+  * `form` – Reads the `value` from the target element when targeting a form input and `FormData` when targeting a form element
 * `name?: string` – For the `data`, `json`, `attr` and `css` source types, by default it will use the propName for the name of the (data) attribute or class name.
 For situations where the name